rbogle/backstage-on-aws/README.md

 > WARNING!
 Deploying these stacks to AWS will incur costs!

+## Versions
+If you are looking for the orgininal version of this cdk stack without the use of pipelines see the `original` branch in this repo.

 ## Prerequisites
 you will need to have at least the following installed and configured:
 - python3